realestate-com-au/intro-to-docker/exercises.md

 $ docker run -i -t ubuntu-with-curl curl http://example.com
 ```

-# Exercise: show Docker images
+# Try it: show Docker images

 ```
 $ docker images
 $ docker history ubuntu-with-curl
 ```

-# Exercise: build an image using a Dockerfile
+# Try it: build an image using a Dockerfile

 Build it: